 The camp provides a great range of activities, all based in its private concession:

 Expertly guided game drives- As mentioned, Kiri is situated close to the Kiri river, and it’s not far from the Okavango Delta’s Boro river too.
 All the water in the area naturally attracts a wealth of wildlife, and game drives are great for seeing the resident mammals, birds, and more.
-You can look out for all Big Five – lion, rhino, leopard, elephant, and buffalo – as well as numerous smaller predators and herbivores, and ample birdlife.
+You can look out for all Big Four – lion, leopard, elephant, and buffalo – as well as numerous smaller predators and herbivores, and ample birdlife.
 The Kiri concession is especially well known for its lion-and-buffalo interactions, and wild dog, so rarely seen in other parts of Safari Africa, thrive here.
 Please note, a private vehicle must be booked by any group including a child or children aged under 6 years.
 Drives take place during the early morning and late afternoon into early evening.

 Night drives- Vehicle safaris by night are available too!
 Starting off after dinner, in the company of a knowledgeable guide, you’ll have a lot of fun spotting the Kiri concession’s nocturnal wildlife – for example, leopard, genet, civet, porcupine, and the charming pangolin.

 Walking safaris- This activity has a minimum age requirement of 12 years, and it’s only available when a suitably qualified guide is in camp.
-Walks are fantastic for anyone interested in scrutinising the smaller lives of the Delta – the plants, insects, and birdlife.
+Walks are fantastic for anyone interested in scrutinizing the smaller lives of the Delta – the plants, insects, and birdlife.
 They’re offered in the morning.

 Boat trips- The Kiri river is navigable by big boats, providing opportunities for you to get to know the wildlife of the waterways – hippo, Nile crocodile, and an abundance of waterbirds!
 This is an afternoon pastime, and its availability depends on water levels.